Sansukumi-ken: History

 The most popular sansukumi-ken game in Japan was kitsune-ken (狐拳), also known as tōhachiken (東八拳).
 In the game, a supernatural fox called a kitsune (狐) defeats the village head, the village head (庄屋) defeats the hunter, and the hunter (猟師) defeats the fox.
 A distinct feature of kitsune-ken is that the game is played by making gestures with both hands.
+To gesture the village head, the player would place their hands on their legs; for the hunter, the player would hold an imaginary rifle; and for the fox, the player would hold their hands up, palms towards the other player.
 The chonkina stripping game is a variation of kitsune-ken where players remove their clothing each time they lose a round.

+Modern versions

 Ken games underwent a transformation from drinking games played by adults into children's games.
 Several Japanese writers made note of the observation that children were playing a game once associated with brothels.
-The author of Asukawa, an essay in Bunka 7, admonishes children for playing hand games.
-He had this to say: "In former days children used to play red-shell-horse-riding or they fought with the shell of mussels.
+In the year 1810, the author of the essay "Asugakawa" admonished children for playing hand games, saying: "In former days children used to play red-shell-horse-riding or they fought with the shell of mussels.
 Of today's children nobody knows these games.
-The games which children play when they come together are "The old man goes to the mountain to cut wood, while the old woman goes to the river to wash" like in former times, but now they play also mushi-ken, fox ken, and original ken.
+The games which children play when they come together are 'The old man goes to the mountain to cut wood, while the old woman goes to the river to wash' like in former times, but now they play also mushi-ken, fox-ken, and original ken.
 How funny!"

 Rock paper scissors is one of the few sansukumi-ken games still played in modern Japan.
-It's uncertain why rock paper scissors managed to surpass the popularity of all other sansukumi-ken games.
+It is uncertain why rock paper scissors managed to surpass the popularity of all other sansukumi-ken games.
 Linhart believes that the global success of rock paper scissors comes from the universal appeal of its simplicity.
 Unlike other sansukumi-ken games, rock paper scissors could be easily understood by any audience.

+In popular culture

+In Naruto, the three legendary Sannin use summoning jutsu that are based on the game's three animals: Orochimaru summons a snake, Jiraiya summons a toad, and Tsunade summons a slug.